milos-pujic/playwright-e2e-tests/docs/minikube-setup-mac.md

 After that you can use both of those plugins to control your Kubernetes cluster and docker inside VS Code.

-### Configure Windows machine to use minikube

-TBD

-### Configure MacOS host file and terminal to use minikube
+### Configure Mac host file and terminal to use minikube

+#### Configure Host File

+Add minikube IP address in host file for easier access.
+Bellow command will add host record pointing to minikube IP and with domain name `kube.local`.

+    echo "`minikube ip` kube.local" | sudo tee -a /etc/hosts > /dev/null

+#### Configure Current Terminal Session

+If you just want to use docker commands inside current session use this guide, but if you want to use it in all terminal sessions, skip this one and use next [Configure All Terminal Sessions](#configure-all-terminal-sessions) guide.

+To be able to run docker commands with minikube inside **CURRENT** terminal session we need to configure docker-cli to use minikube.

+Execute following command:

+    minikube docker-env

+It will output list of commands which you need to execute, but also, at the end, commented out, there is command which you can execute and it will do it all for you.

+For Mac that is following command:

+    eval $(minikube -p minikube docker-env)

+IMPORTANT: If you close and/or open new terminal session you will need again to execute above command(s) before you can use docker commands.

+#### Configure All Terminal Sessions

+If you just want to use docker commands inside all sessions use this guide, but if you want to use it in current terminal session, skip this one and use previous [Configure Current Terminal Session](#configure-current-terminal-session) guide.

-To be able to run docker commands with minikube inside all terminal sessions we need to configure docker-cli to use minikube.
+To be able to run docker commands with minikube inside **ALL** terminal sessions we need to configure docker-cli to use minikube.
 Add following entry to `~/.bashrc` or `~/.zshrc`:

 - `eval $(minikube docker-env)`

-Add minikube IP address in host file for easier access.
-Bellow command will add host record pointing to minikube IP and with domain names `kube.local`.

-    echo "`minikube ip` kube.local" | sudo tee -a /etc/hosts > /dev/null

-## Uninstall minikube

-### Uninstall minikube and all its dependencies on Windows

-1. Open PowerShell with administrator privileges
-2. Stop minikube by running the following command:

-        minikube stop

-3. Delete and purge minikube by running the following command:

-        minikube delete --all --purge

-4. Uninstall Hyper-V by running the following command:

-        choco uninstall hyper-v -y --remove-dependencies

-5. Uninstall Docker CLI by running the following command:

-        choco uninstall docker-cli -y --remove-dependencies

-6. Uninstall Minikube by running the following command:

-        choco uninstall minikube -y --remove-dependencies

-### Uninstall minikube and all its dependencies on MacOS
+## Uninstall minikube and all its dependencies

 1. Open Terminal
 2. Stop minikube by running the following command: